×

 We asked expats in Schoorl what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Schoorl, should be aware that the cost of living can be high, especially when it comes to housing and healthcare.
 They should also know that the Netherlands has a high standard of living and excellent healthcare services.
 The official language is Dutch, so learning the language can be beneficial, although many locals also speak English.
 The weather in Schoorl is typically mild, with warm summers and cool, wet winters.
 The Netherlands has a comprehensive public transportation system, but owning a bicycle is common and often the preferred method of transportation.
 Expats should also be aware of the Dutch culture, which values directness and honesty, and it's important to respect local customs and traditions.
 The Netherlands has a progressive tax system, so it's important for expats to understand their tax obligations.
 It's also worth noting that the Netherlands has social security agreements with certain countries, which can affect pension rights.
-Lastly, expats should know that the Netherlands is known for its high quality of life, with a strong emphasis on work-life balance, making it an attractive place for retirement," wrote one member in Schoorl.
+Lastly, expats should know that the Netherlands is known for its high quality of life, with a strong emphasis on work-life balance, making it an attractive place for retirement," remarked one expat living in Schoorl, The Netherlands.

 What do expats in Schoorl appreciate most about the local culture?

 "Expats in Schoorl, appreciate the friendly and welcoming nature of the local people.
 They love the calm and peaceful environment of the village, which is surrounded by beautiful nature, including the highest dunes in the Netherlands.
 They also appreciate the local culture's emphasis on outdoor activities, such as cycling and hiking, which are integral parts of the Dutch lifestyle.
 The local food is another aspect that expats enjoy, with a variety of fresh, locally sourced ingredients used in traditional Dutch dishes.
 The respect for work-life balance in the local culture is also highly appreciated, with ample time for relaxation and leisure.
-Lastly, expats value the high standard of living and the excellent public services, including healthcare and education," wrote a member in Schoorl.
+Lastly, expats value the high standard of living and the excellent public services, including healthcare and education," said one expat in Schoorl.

 What do expats find most challenging?

 "Expats in Schoorl may find the Dutch directness challenging as it can sometimes come across as blunt or even rude to those from cultures where indirect communication is the norm.
 The language barrier can also be a challenge, as while many Dutch people speak English, not being able to speak Dutch can limit social interactions and understanding of local customs.
 The Dutch emphasis on independence and self-reliance can also be difficult for expats who are used to more communal cultures.
 The weather, particularly the cold, rainy winters, can also be a challenge for those not used to such climates.
-Lastly, navigating the Dutch bureaucracy, such as immigration procedures, can be complex and time-consuming," remarked one expat who made the move to Schoorl.
+Lastly, navigating the Dutch bureaucracy, such as immigration procedures, can be complex and time-consuming," said one expat who made the move to Schoorl.

 Is there a lot of crime in Schoorl?